raghuugare/rubber/README.md

 ### Instruction to build...

-Assuming LaTeX is already installed in yout system, of-course! :-)...
+Assuming LaTeX is already installed in your system, of-course! :-)...

-For each LaTeX source with the filename <xyz.ltx>, you can simply try the following:
+For each LaTeX source with the filename <xyz.ltx>, you can simply use the following:

 ``` shell
 $ pdflatex <xyz.ltx> <RETURN>